olkornii/intellij-kubernetes/src/test/resources/testing-editor.md

 2. paste invalid yaml

 -> Error notification appears

+COMMENT: specify - replace actual resource with new invalid one

 **Error notification disappears when correcting invalid content**
 1. "Edit..." resource.
 Have an editor which starts with